abdishakurali/garaad/src/types/diagramatics.md

 let p6 = regular_polygon(6,10).position(V2( 10,-10)).apply(style);

 draw(p3,p4,p5,p6);
-You can also combine the diagram first, and style the parent Diagram.
+Adiga can also combine the diagram first, and style the parent Diagram.
 This will apply the styles to all the children. diagram_combine ( ...diagrams  :  Diagram[] )  :  Diagram let p3 = regular_polygon(3,10).position(V2(-10, 10));
 let p4 = regular_polygon(4,10).position(V2(-10,-10));